threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

 ### I wonder what type of desktop computer or server to use for my 3node.
-Any recommendation when it comes to DIY 3node hardware?
+Are there any recommendation when it comes to DIY 3node hardware?

 The [Farming documentation](https://forum.threefold.io/t/threefold-farming-guide-part-1/2989) contains a list of typical DIY 3nodes in the section List of Common DIY 3nodes.